UNdot33K/ScriptKiddie_AV/README.md

-As a tool it mainly consists of 3 executables, a batch file which coordinates the procedures, a freeware utility from Nirsoft called "HashMyFiles" which can be found here: https://www.nirsoft.net/utils/hash_my_files.html and it is responsible to create hashes based on the file size and also provide the file attributes in the output file.
+As a tool it mainly consists of 3 executables, a batch file which coordinates the procedures, a freeware utility from Nirsoft called "HashMyFiles" which can be found here: https://www.nirsoft.net/utils/hash_my_files.html and it is responsible to create hashes based on and also provide the file attributes in the output file.
 The other executable "cmp" is written in Python, which compares the results of the "HashMyFiles" utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results so you can take a look at it later on.

-Other than the parent directory containing all the above, 2 additional subdirectories are required to be created, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.
+Other than the parent directory "FIM_AV" containing all the above, 2 additional subdirectories are required to be created, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.

--- the batch file should be edited so you can change the file paths set at the top of the script to reflect your system's file paths!! and then it is expected to work on Windows 7, 10, 11. --
+-- the batch file should be edited only if you want to use different folder names, in that case you can change the file paths set at the top of the script and then it is expected to work on Windows 7, 10, 11. --

-The choice of the file hash utility is not critical, there are also other doing similar job or they have more features, although script editing is required.
-You can also try more simple implementations using the windows included utility:
+The choice of the file hash utility is not critical, there are also other doing similar job or they have more features, although script writting skills are required.
+You can try implementations using the windows included utility:

 "certutil -hashfile <file> SHA1 / MD5 / etc"